alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 1. Address blockers
 2. Plan coworking sessions
 3. Consider prioritisation (potentially assign new issues)
+4. (Only if needed) Contribute discussion points for Monthly meeting, or elevate decisions

 <!--
 Please do not add additional agenda items.